EoRImaging/FHD/dictionary.md

 **tile_flag_list**: a string array of tile names to manually flag tiles.
 Note that this is an array of tile names, not tile indices! <br />
   -*Default*: not set <br />

+**time_cut**: seconds to cut (rounded up to next time integration step) from the beginning of the observation.
+Can also specify a negative time to cut off the end of the observation.
+Specify a vector to cut at both the start and end. <br />
+  -*Default*: not set <br />

 ## Instrument Parameters